kriskowal/q/README.md

 }
 ```

+Finally, you can send a progress notification to the promise with
+``defered.notify``.

 For illustration, this is a wrapper for XML HTTP requests in the browser.
 Note
 that a more [thorough][XHR] implementation would be in order in practice.